bartificer/programming-by-stealth/docs/pbs81.md

 );
 ```

 Demo 3 in `pbs81a.html` shows `Promise.all()` in action.
-The callback for the demo 3 button (code below) creates three promises which run in parallel, then pass all three of them to `Promise.all()` to create a fourth promise which won’t resolve until all three of the original promises have resolved.
+The callback for the demo 3 button (code below) creates three promises which run in parallel, then passes all three of them to `Promise.all()` to create a fourth promise which won’t resolve until all three of the original promises have resolved.

 ```javascript
 $('#demo3_btn').click(function(){